uid93122/Speakeasy/README.md

 ## Limitations

-- **canary**: limited to 40s of audio only (because we don't use the batching script provided by Nvidia for now, maybe later, but this may be out of scope).
 - **voxtral**: because of some limitations, and to keep the automatic language recognition capabilities, we are splitting the audio by chunks of 30s.
 So even if we can still transcribe long speech, best results are when audio is shorter than this.
 In the current state it seems impossible to concile long audio as 1 chunk and automatic language detection.
 We may need to patch upstream https://huggingface.co/docs/transformers/v4.56.1/en/model_doc/voxtral#transformers.VoxtralProcessor.apply_transcription_request

 ## Tricks

 - If you you pick a multilingual **faster-whisper** model, and select `en` as source while speaking another language it will be translated to English, provided you speak for at least few seconds.
+- If you pick parakeet-tdt-0.6b-v3, you can even use multiple languages during your recording!

 ## Acknowledgements

 Many thanks to:

 - **the developers of faster-whisper** for providing such an efficient transcription inference engine
-- **NVIDIA** for their awesome parakeet-tdt-0.6b-v2 and canary-1b-flash models
+- **NVIDIA** for their blazing fast parakeet and canary models
+- **Mistral** for their impressively accurate model Voxtral-Mini-3B model
 - and to **all the contributors** of the libraries I used

 Also thanks to [wgabrys88](https://huggingface.co/spaces/WJ88/NVIDIA-Parakeet-TDT-0.6B-v2-INT8-Real-Time-Mic-Transcription) and [MohamedRashadthat](https://huggingface.co/spaces/MohamedRashad/Voxtral) for their huggingface spaces that have been helpful!